 PMA submissions are necessary to ensure that these Class III devices are safe and effective in supporting human life.
 These submissions need to be backed with scientific data and other evidence.

 In general, the FDA advisory committee reviews these applications within 180 days, but depending on the quality of submission and/or type of device, it might take longer.

 Apart from these two common scenarios, medical device companies may occasionally need to file premarket submissions such as De Novo classification or pre-subs for their products.
 Further, they may need to communicate with the FDA regarding 100-day meetings or letters as applicable.

 To sum up, determining the type of submission, further compiling an application, and ultimately, completing the process, requires a good understanding of regulatory requirements.

 Consultation for Premarket Submissions

-At GxP-CC, our regulatory and compliance consultants have up-to-date information of regulatory requirements that are necessary for a successful premarket submission.
-Manufacturers and innovators can benefit from this expertise as the documentation of premarket submissions is reviewed carefully for its completeness and accuracy.
+At GxP-CC, our regulatory and compliance consultants have up-to-date information on regulatory requirements that are necessary for successful premarket submission.
+Manufacturers and innovators can benefit from this expertise, as the documentation of premarket submissions is reviewed carefully for completeness and accuracy.